Los Angeles Region

 Milestones

-• 2001: Los Angeles Chapter Organizing Group forms as a chapter of the US Green Building Council with co-chairs Lisa Matthiessen and Jim Weiner.
+- 2001: Los Angeles Region Organizing Group forms as a region of the US Green Building Council with co-chairs Lisa Matthiessen and Jim Weiner.

-• 2001: USGBC-Los Angeles Chapter Articles of Incorporation filed
+- 2001: USGBC-Los Angeles Region Articles of Incorporation filed

-• 2009-11: Local geo-branches of USGBC-LA are established, including Long Beach (launched by Lance Collins), Westside, Inland Empire, San Fernando Valley, San Gabriel Valley, and finally South Bay.
-The Branches create their own programming and initiatives to support the Chapter’s mission.
+- 2009-11: Local geo-branches of USGBC-LA are established, including Long Beach (launched by Lance Collins), Westside, Inland Empire, San Fernando Valley, San Gabriel Valley, and finally South Bay.
+The Branches create their own programming and initiatives to support the Region’s mission.

-• 2015: As the USGBC network evolves, the Los Angeles Chapter chooses to maintain its own 501(c)(3) designation and continue to align with the US Green Building Council network.
+- 2015: As the USGBC network evolves, the Los Angeles Region chooses to maintain its own 501(c)(3) designation and continue to align with the US Green Building Council network.

-• 2024: USGBC-LA unifies with the other green building groups across the state, creating the California Green Building Council dba USGBC California.
+- 2024: USGBC-LA unifies with the other green building groups across the state, creating the California Green Building Council dba USGBC California.
 USGBC-LA staff becomes staff of USGBC California.
-USGBC-LA will become a new volunteer-led regional chapter of USGBC California.
+USGBC-LA will become a new volunteer-led region of USGBC California.

 Upcoming Events